-Tampa Suspends Game Against Palm Beach
+Tampa Suspends Game against Palm Beach

 Tampa Tarpons News Release

-TAMPA, Fla. - Tonight's game between the Tampa Tarpons and the Palm Beach Cardinals has been suspended due to inclement weather.
-A double header is scheduled for Saturday, June 22nd.
+Tonight's continuation game between the Tampa Tarpons and the Palm Beach Cardinals has been suspended due to unplayable field conditions.
+A double header is scheduled for Sunday, June 22nd.

+The continuation game from tonight will be continued tomorrow.
+The game will resume in the bottom of the 4th inning and played to 9 innings in regulation.

+The regularly scheduled game for tonight (6/22) is canceled and will not be made up.

 Tickets from today's game may be exchanged for any remaining 2024 Tarpons regular season home game.
 Post-game firework shows are scheduled for July 3rd (Independence Day Celebration) and September 7th (Fan Appreciation Night).

-Please email with the game date you would like to exchange your tickets.
+Please email [email protected] with the game date you would like to exchange your tickets.

 • Discuss this story on the Florida State League message board...

-- Mussels Roll to 8-0 Win over Mets to Open 2nd Half - St. Lucie Mets
+- Mussels Pitch Another Shutout, Blank Mets 5-0 - St. Lucie Mets

-- Military Appreciation Weekend, T-Shirt Giveaway Highlight Final Week of June at the Jack - Daytona Tortugas

-- Clint Hurdle to Headline Family Faith Night at Hammond Stadium - Fort Myers Mighty Mussels

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.